Outdoor Water Use

 Plant type – cool-season turf, warm-season turf, perennial, Xeriscape perennial, shrub, Xeriscape shrub, tree, Xeriscape tree, annual

-- Examples of cool-season turf are Kentucky bluegrass, Tall fescue, Fine fescue,
+- Examples of cool-season turf are Kentucky bluegrass (see alternatives to Kentucky blue grass on the turf alternatives page), Tall fescue, Fine fescue,

 - Examples of warm-season turf are Blue grama, Buffalograss, Tufted hair grass, Bermudagrass

 - Examples of perennials are larkspur, Oriental poppy, roses